Kiuwan logo

 Dependency Management

 Managing dependencies and version compatibility can be challenging when using open-source code, particularly for projects with numerous dependencies or frequent updates.
-Developers may encounter issues such as version conflicts, deprecated libraries, or incompatible APIs, leading to compatibility issues and project delays.
+Developers may encounter issues like version conflicts, deprecated libraries, or incompatible APIs, leading to compatibility issues and project delays.

 Project Abandonment

-Open-source projects may be subject to abandonment, stagnation, or discontinuation due to factors such as changes in project leadership, loss of community interest, or funding issues.
+Open-source projects may be abandoned, stagnated, or discontinued due to factors such as changes in project leadership, loss of community interest, or funding issues.
 Relying on unmaintained or abandoned projects can leave developers with unsupported codebases, unresolved issues, or outdated dependencies.

 Intellectual Property Disputes